 - Reduces time of treatment/surgery, which means that the period of time when patient’s anxiety is high, is reduced

 - Minimise post-surgery complications

-- Less waiting time for surgery appointments, especially when seeing specialists (sometimes need to wait up to 2 months or more)
+- Less waiting time for surgery appointments, especially when seeing specialists (usually up to 2 months waiting period)

 Applications of Digital Dentistry

 - Implant dentistry